ckan/ckan/doc/user-guide.rst

     By default, the only required field on this page is the title.
-However, it is good practice to include, at the minimum, a short description and, if possible, the licence information.
+However, it is good practice to include, at the minimum, a short description and, if possible, the license information.
 You should ensure that you choose the correct Organization for the dataset, since at present, this cannot be changed later.
 You can edit or add to the other fields later.